In This Moment: Departure of Bunzel and Fabb, Blood, and Blood at the Orpheum (2011–2014)

-In 2011, In This Moment parted ways with longtime manager, Rob "Blasko" Nicholson.
+In 2011, In This Moment parted ways with longtime manager Rob "Blasko" Nicholson.
 Also in 2011, In This Moment announced they were working on new material for a new album hoping for a 2012 release.
 This release was recorded without founding members Jeff Fabb and Blake Bunzel, who were both working with James Durbin as of September 2011.
-In November 2011, In This Moment took part in the ShipRocked music cruise alongside Candlebox, Hinder, Filter, Sevendust, Buckcherry, Queensryche, and many more.
+In November 2011, In This Moment took part in the ShipRocked music cruise alongside Candlebox, Hinder, Filter, Sevendust, Buckcherry, Queensrÿche, and many more.
 On May 14, 2012, it was announced that the band's fourth studio album Blood would be released on August 14, 2012.
 Blood was released as the album's first single on June 12, 2012, and the album artwork and track listing followed on June 18, 2012.
 Both the single and album were certified Gold, with sales of 500,000 copies by the Recording Industry Association of America in early 2017.

 In March 2012, the band played some shows in Australia for the Soundwave Festival.
 Later in 2012, they went on to support Shinedown and Papa Roach on their U.S. headlining summer tour.
 The band has also appeared on the 2012 Uproar Festival, the 2012 ShipRocked music cruise, and the 2013 Carnival of Madness tour.

 On February 1, 2013, Adrenalize was released as the album's second single.
 A music video for the song was released on April 9, 2013.
 On April 16, 2013, In This Moment announced on Facebook that they would be filming their first concert DVD at the Orpheum Theater in Madison, Wisconsin.
 The show was filmed on May 21 and features a special stage setup, costume changes, props, and dancers.
 This show also marked the first appearance of the Blood girls on stage.
 The setlist composed heavily on Blood.
 In December 2013, Whore was released as the album's third and final single, along with a music video.
 Blood at the Orpheum was released on January 21, 2014, and features interviews with Maria along with behind-the-scenes rehearsal footage.
 The film was directed by Brad Golowin and the live audio was mixed and mastered by producer Kevin Churko.

 In the fall of 2013, the band headlined The Hellpop Tour with Motionless in White, West Hollywood heavy metal ensemble All Hail the Yeti, and Kyng.
 A second leg resumed in early 2014 with Butcher Babies, Devour the Day, All Hail the Yeti and Los Angeles melodic metal quartet Before the Mourning.